Rhizomatica/hermes-gui/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --configuration=en` for a dev server in english, you can change the language to spanish (ng serve --configuration=es) or portuguese (ng serve --configuration=pt) if you wish.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding